Navy Pier: 21st century

-Efforts to update Navy Pier for the 21st century began on January 13, 2006, when the Metropolitan Pier and Exposition Authority released a proposal for a major renovation of the pier, which including a monorail, a 260 ft spokeless Ferris wheel, a roller coaster, floating hotel, and a water park with a Great Lakes theme.
+Efforts to update Navy Pier for the 21st century began on January 13, 2006, when the Metropolitan Pier and Exposition Authority released a proposal for a major renovation of the pier, which included a monorail, a 260 ft spokeless Ferris wheel, a roller coaster, floating hotel, and a water park with a Great Lakes theme.
 The plan would have included nearly double the current parking and a replacement theater with a greater capacity.
 At the time of the announcement, a price tag of $2 billion was announced.

 Following the reorganization of the agency that runs Navy Pier and McCormick Place, a new study was commissioned to reinvigorate the upgrade process.
 The new study, by the Urban Land Institute, was released on November 11, 2010, and recommended a more modest set of enhancements aimed at retaining the pier's role as a public space, rather than turning it into a theme park.
 Suggested elements include a concert venue, an enlarged Chicago Shakespeare Theater space, new restaurants, a renovated commercial area around the pier's entrance and additional park-like features to bring people closer to the lake.
 Possibilities, including the enlarged Ferris wheel and a hotel, are mentioned as more remote possibilities.